 As McVaugh (2006: 9) observes, “between 1240 and 1320, a new genre of medical writing appeared in Western Europe: Latin general surgery.”
 In the works produced during those eighty years, various authors developed a shared conception of surgery as a rational and scientific discipline.
 This is evident not only in the dedications to friends and colleagues in the proems of their works (e.g., to Bernard of Gordon in Lanfranc’s Chirurgia parva and magna), but also in how their texts build upon the teachings and experiences of their teachers, and predecessors, contributing to the growing body of collective knowledge.
 Despite the general tendency to reduce dedications and other rhetorical elements in the vernacular translations and adaptations of these Latin works, this sense of shared expertise continues to be present and is even more pronounced, as the core texts are often supplemented with remedies and techniques from other authors.
 This talk will focus on the Germanic translations of Lanfranc of Milan’s surgical works, particularly examining the additions suggesting that a late medieval surgical community really existed and was not a mere rhetorical convention.

 This talk will highlight the political treatises by Christine de Pizan and the Catalan Francesc Eiximenis addressing their society and outlining utopian concepts of harmony and peace within their respective community.
 On that basis, other late medieval narratives will be consulted, including negative examples, such as Heinrich Wittenwiler’s remarkably negative allegorical poem Der Ring.
+Examples of a working spiritual community based on the friendship between Heinrich von Nordlingen and Margareta Ebner will provide good stepping stones.

 William M. Mahan, Northern Arizona University: The Perfect Community?
 Proto-Capitalism and Proto-Socialism as Conceptual Antimonies in Medieval Visions of Utopia